 Recently, I came across a farm stands with 6 or 7 varieties of winter squash.
 I faced the conundrum of which one to choose, and then after selecting a brightly-colored carnival squash, I was faced with the decision of how to cook it.
 The words “maple” and “miso” kept coming to mind, so I went with it.

-This Maple-Miso Glazed Squash is super easy to make.
-Because of the dish’s fall flavors, it’s a welcome addition to the holiday dinner table, but it’s perfect for weeknight meals as well.
+Because of the dish’s fall flavors, it’s a welcome addition to the holiday dinner table, but it’s the perfect side dish for weeknight meals as well.

 Maple-Miso Glazed Squash